Not My Job: 'Good Fight' Star Christine Baranski Gets Quizzed On 'Good Sprite'

 BARANSKI: Meryl Streep was one of the people on my dock.
-I - you know, no, she was fully clothed when she has visited.
+I, you know, know she was fully clothed when she has visited.
 I will say that.

-BARANSKI: In fact, I'm sitting at the very desk where I recorded my section of the music.
+BARANSKI: I'm sitting at the very desk where I recorded my section of the music.
 And I could only record it late at night, when my little grandsons were sleeping.
-But it's a song that requires some full-out belting.
-And...
+But...

-SAGAL: I was about to say.
-I mean...
+SAGAL: I was about to say - I mean, I just imagine...

-SAGAL: ...I just imagine your little grandchild getting up and coming - Grandma, would you stop belting?
+SAGAL: ...Your little grandchild getting up and going, grandma, would you stop belting?
 I'm trying to sleep.

 BARANSKI: Well, this is - I'm not kidding.
 This is what it sounded like.
 Let me try and do it.
 (Singing) Another reason not to move, another vodka stinger - I'll drink to that.

-KIM BOOSTER: That was literally gay Make a Wish, Christine.
-That was, like...
+BOOSTER: That was literally gay Make a Wish, Christine.
+That was...

 SAGAL: Well, Christine Baranski, it is a pleasure to talk to you.
 And since you...

-BARANSKI: Oh, my gosh.
-I'm such a huge fan of the show.
+BARANSKI: Oh, my God.
+I'm such a huge fan of this show.
 This is such fun.